-Of course, as with any saving or investment product, our structured products and structured deposits are not without risk.
+Of course, as with any investment, our products are not without risk.
 But our products can change - and sometimes reduce or even remove - some of the risks usually associated with other types of stock market linked investments.
 And we are always as clear about explaining the risks of our plans as we are about the potential returns.

-You can find an explanation of the risks of this plan on pages 16 to 18.
+You can find an explanation of the risks for this plan on pages 16 to 18.